Welcome to auditions for Aurway’s 2026 Season.

 • Include a one-minute contemporary monologue that shows personality and truth.

-The Movement & Whispers of Jubilee
+Whispers of Jubilee

 • Prepare a short a cappella song that highlights your vocal tone and rhythm.